 Scope of the Project

-The Loumbol Samba Abdul Middle School Latrine and Hand Washing project was intended to provide a latrine for the local middle school as well as teaching the community members the importance of water cleanliness, sanitation, and hygiene in daily life.
-Before this project, approximately 120 students and 10 teachers had no facility to use for a bathroom during the school day.
-The local middle school is a 15-minute walk from the village center and usually kids and teachers are at school from early in the morning until mid-day.
+The Loumbol Samba Abdul Middle School Latrine and Hand Washing project were intended to provide a latrine for the local middle school as well as teaching the community members the importance of water cleanliness, sanitation, and hygiene in daily life.
+Before this project, approximately 120 students and 10 teachers had no facility to use a bathroom during the school day.
+The local middle school is a 15-minute walk from the village center and usually, kids and teachers are at school from early in the morning until mid-day.
 The fact that no toilet existed for such an establishment was not only a burden to students but also a sanitation and hygiene issue.

-A goal achieved throughout this project was performing a baseline survey for the entire village of Loumbol Samba Abdul to gain understanding of the community’s knowledge in relation to water, sanitation, and hygiene.
+A goal achieved throughout this project was performing a baseline survey for the entire village of Loumbol Samba Abdul to gain an understanding of the community’s knowledge in relation to water, sanitation, and hygiene.

 In addition, community members were taught WASH practices and techniques that would overall improve their health.
 These practices include: proper hand washing techniques, how to build a hand washing station, how to properly treat unclean water, how to make your own soap, and what to do when children under 5 have diseases relating to poor hygiene.
 We were able to reach approximately 50 women over the course of two different information sessions.
 Also, over 10 houses successfully built and maintained hand washing stations.